Indiana Dunes National Park to host woodland wildflower hikes

 As many as three million visitors come to the Indiana Dunes National Park a year.

-For more information, call 219-395-1882, visit our www.nps.gov/indu or find the Indiana Dunes National Park on Facebook.
+For more information, call 219-395-1882, visit our nps.gov/indu or find the Indiana Dunes National Park on Facebook.